 The legal status of online gambling has sweeping effects that are reflected in all aspects of the experience for players, operators and everyone in between.
-Comparing a regulated market to an unregulated market is almost like comparing two completely different industries altogether, are they so different.
+Comparing a regulated market to an unregulated gambling market is almost like comparing two completely different industries altogether, they are so different.

 In between these two extremes is a significant amount of grey area occupied by countries that have neither explicitly legalized nor prohibited online gambling.
 The laws in these countries are often unclear and haphazardly applied.
 Players are free to gamble online but do not benefit from local regulations or consumer protection laws.